JamesBream/PureScrape/README.md

 ### How to Use This?

-This project is built using **Python 3.5+** and almost certainly won't work on Python 2.
+This project is built using **Python 3.6** and  won't work on Python 2.

 The project uses *PipEnv* to manage dependencies and to avoid you having to manage a virtualenv.
 Install PipEnv, clone this repo and then run `pipenv install` to create a virtualenv and install all dependencies.